mattldawson/dts/docs/admin/deployment.md

 You can read about Spin in NERSC's documentation, and Rancher 2 [here](https://rancher.com/docs/rancher/v2.x/en/).
-The documentation isn't great, but fortunately there's not a lot to know--most of the materials you'll need are right here in this directory.
+The documentation isn't great, but fortunately there's not a lot to know--most of the materials you'll need are right here in the `deployment` folder.

 Deploying DTS to Spin involves